-We work to develop a specialized care plan that will address all areas of growth, nutrition, oral motor development, physical and emotional health and wellness.
+The Pullman Regional Hospital Feeding Team works to develop specialized care plans that address all areas of growth, nutrition, oral motor development, physical and emotional health and wellness.

 - For all children (infants to school age)